sourcefrog/cargo-mutants/README.md

   not kill the test process, so you'll need to find and kill it yourself.
 (On Unix we might need to use `setpgrp`.)

-* Trees that `deny` style lints such as unused parameters are likely to fail to build when mutated, without really saying much about the value of the tests.
-  I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this.

 * To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall